 The regional geology is characterized, primarily, by a Cretaceous volcano-sedimentary belt on the central coast of Peru which includes basaltic to rhyolitic lavas, pyroclastic deposits, tuffs, limestone, shale, sandstone, and locally, evaporites.

 The local geology is characterized by a volcano-sedimentary sequence striking south-southeast and 40° west.
 All known sulphide mineralization occurs within a unit which is at least 1.3 km thick and consists of a complex sequence of basalt-andesite, volcanic breccia, lapilli stone, sandstone, limestone, and shale.

 The copper mineralization occurs in stratiform sulphide-rich replacement bodies (reefs) and crosscutting sulphide-bearing quartz veins.
 The reefs consist of disseminated, semi-massive to massive sulphide-iron-oxide minerals.
 The principal sulphides are chalcopyrite, bornite, pyrite, and pyrrhotite, and the iron oxides include magnetite and hematite.
 The principal economic minerals are chalcopyrite and bornite.
 Minor gold and silver are associated with the copper mineralization.

-Since CMC’s acquisition in 2013, SPM has consistently expanded the mineral reserve base at Condestable from c.
+Since CMC’s acquisition in 2013, SPM has consistently expanded the mineral resource base at Condestable from c.
 10 mn tonnes to over 30 mn tonnes, leading to increased mine life and future capacity expansions.
-A feasibility study is currently underway to define a second stage expansion to +10ktpd and drive further cost reductions from scale and optimization.
-The feasibility study is expected to be completed during 2H2021, with permitting to begin thereafter.
+A feasibility study was completed to define a second stage expansion to +10ktpd and drive further cost reductions from scale and optimization.
+The feasibility study was completed in 4Q2021.